borismm3/bootcamp-patterns/README.md

 # bootcamp-patterns SINGLETON
 CHALLENGE BOOTCAMP MOJIX: Add a singletone architecture for MySql database

-Database used for this challenge:\n
+Database used for this challenge:

 ![Database created to test](./dataBase.PNG)

-Result of executing 3 times the database connection (it only connects once):\n
+Result of executing 3 times the database connection (it only connects once):

 ![Testing singleton](./result.PNG)

 Sources: